menu icon

 • Addressing Bulky Rows: If your rows are a bit bulgy and aren't producing straight sides, try using a stacked standing single crochet instead of chains, or reduce your chain count to 2 when working the ends before turning your work.

-• Tension Adjustment: Pay attention to your tension.
+• Tension Adjustment: Pay attention to your tension when making the crochet iris stitch.
 If it's too tight, it may cause the edges to curl.
 Aim for a relaxed grip to achieve a smooth finish.

 • Practice Swatches: Always create a practice swatch to get comfortable with the stitch before starting your main project.
 This can help you adjust your technique and yarn choice.